Family Guy Logo

 1999 – today

 In the original version of the cartoon, launched in 1999, the emblem was slightly modified.
 The colorful letters in the past sign hinted at young viewers.
 Despite the animation, the series is targeted at an adult audience.
-Hence, bright symbols were replaced with a light blue color.
+Hence, bright symbols were replaced with light blue.

 The elements received sharp corners to convey the cartoon plots and sharp humor.
-The letters are closely placed, overlapping each other, indicating family ties, the unity of characters, and the connection of all episodes.
+The letters are closely placed, overlapping one another, indicating family ties, the characters’ unity, and the connection among all episodes.

 The volume of the letters represents a “full house,” in which the ideal American family with three children and a dog is realized.
 Seth MacFarlane, the creator of the sitcom, borrowed the surname of the main characters from his own past.
-It was the name of a worker in his private school.
-The choice speaks of an attempt to externally create an idyll and a typical diligent family, which intensifies the contrast against the backdrop of sharp jokes.
+It was the name of a worker at his private school.
+The choice speaks of an attempt to create an idyll and a typical, diligent family from the outside, which intensifies the contrast against the backdrop of sharp jokes.

-The completeness of the symbols also repeats the image of the sitcom’s characters, who are overweight.
+The completeness of the symbols also reinforces the sitcom’s image of its overweight characters.

 The dot of the letter “i” is replaced with a television.
 The series was created for the Fox television network.